6-Week Public Library Reading Challenge Plan

 - Use simple activity tasks: read, review, recommend, try a shelf, or join a discussion.

-- Add prize or pickup notes only if they help the program.
+- Add recognition or pickup notes only if they help the program and match library policy.

 Week 4